 Questions need to be resolved by the public relations department so you can inform other stakeholders about:

 Planning should take into account ways to continually update information during a crisis.
 For every message to the media, there should be a prior message to employees.
-These can be distributed in face-to-face briefings by managers and supervisors, in mass meetings in a public venue, via telephone hot lines, text messages, Facebook, Twitter and other social media, through telephone messages to homes, and by progress statements handed out at gates or entrances, via local radio, by email and on the company website, intranet and extranet.
+These can be distributed in face-to-face briefings by managers and supervisors, in mass meetings in a public venue, via telephone hot lines, text messages, Facebook, Twitter and other social media channels, through telephone messages to homes, and by progress statements handed out at gates or entrances, via local radio, by email and on the company website, intranet and extranet.

 All information about names, injuries or cause of death must not be released until authorized.
 The authorization process should be an integral part of the crisis planning, especially at isolated locations.